hartenthaler/hh_clippings_cart_enhanced/README.md

    and find the module.
 It will be called "Clippings cart enhanced".
 Check if it has a tick for "Enabled".
 6. Edit this entry to set the access level for each tree and to position the menu item to suit your preferences.
 7. You can deactivate the standard module "clippings cart".
-8. Finally, click SAVE, to complete the installation.
+8. Finally, click SAVE, to complete the configuration.

 <a name="upgrade"></a>
 ## Upgrade